Warning: The Ordinary AHA 30% + BHA 2% Peeling Solution isn’t for skincare newbies.

 Like AHAs, salicylic acid dissolves the glue that holds skin cells together so they can slough off.
 Cue brighter, smoother, softer skin.

-But salicylic acid goes a step further: it gets into the pores, removing all the crap that’s clogging them up and giving you blackheads, whiteheads and pimples.
+But salicylic acid goes a step further: it gets into your pores, removing all the crap that’s clogging them up and giving you blackheads, whiteheads and pimples.
 Bye bye blemishes!

 2% is the standard concentration used in OTC exfoliants.
 But here, it ups the acid count to a whopping 32%!
 Use it carefully.